Vanilla-OS/handbook/articles/en/updates.md

 ---
 Title: Update and Upgrade Vanilla OS
-Description Learn how to update the operating system.
+Description: Learn how to update the operating system.
 PublicationDate: 2022-12-10
 Authors:
     - mirkobrombin